kansil/ProFAB/profab/model_preprocess/README.md

 ## Description

-provides three submodules for data preprocessing i.e., splitting, featurization and scaling.
+ProFAB-model_preprocess provides three submodules for data preprocessing i.e., splitting, featurization and scaling.
 All three can be used by users separately.

 ### Featurization Module